brimdata/zed/docs/language/operators/combine.md

 ### Description

-The implied `combine` operator merges inputs from multiple upstream legs of the dataflow path into a single output.
+The implied `combine` operator merges inputs from multiple upstream legs of the pipeline into a single output.
 The order of values in the combined output is undefined.

 You need not explicit reference the operator with any text.
 Instead, the